kamalrana123/Intern-2025/Payal-Ashtikar.md

-# Idea Management Tool — Project Scope Summary
+# Idea Management Tool — Project Scope Document

+# 📊 Overview: Idea Management System

+---

+## 📝 What is an Idea Management System?

+An **Idea Management System (IMS)** is a platform that allows individuals or organizations to collect, evaluate, track, and manage ideas or suggestions submitted by users, employees, or customers.

+It creates a centralized space to:

+Capture innovative ideas
+Organize and categorize them
+Track progress from submission to implementation Facilitate collaboration & transparency

 ---